 Any student who retakes a previously failed class will be charged the current credit hour rate for the re-take of the class.
-Practical Nursing students must take and pass the PRA100 Integrated Practicum in their last quarter of enrollment; if this course is failed or another course is failed which requires an additional quarter of enrollment; both courses will accrue charges on the student account.

 DRESS CODE

 ATA considers dress to be each student's responsibility.
 ATA encourages all students to dress in a professional, business casual manner.
 Unacceptable items are: pajama pants, slippers, revealing clothing (low-cut shirts, see-through clothing, short skirts/shorts/dresses), bare midriffs, etc.